 Radiation oncology is a medical specialty that uses radiation as a highly effective modality to treat a wide spectrum of cancers in adults and children.
-The Department of Radiation Oncology at VCU Massey Cancer Center provides patient care services at five facilities in the greater Richmond area.
+The Department of Radiation Oncology at VCU Massey Cancer Center provides patient care services at seven facilities in the greater Richmond area.

 Massey is a true national leader, and "one the very few programs doing advanced, National Cancer Institute-funded research in all three areas of radiation oncology study," says Mitchell S. Anscher, M.D., Florence and Hyman Meyers Endowed Chair of the Department of Radiation Oncology.

 - State-of-the-art linear accelerators that use four dimensional (4D) image-guidance and robotic controls to enable physicians to offer therapies that have never been available before with as much power and precision

 - The Calypso® 4D Localization System, which allows clinicians to accurately and continuously track a tumor’s exact location during radiation treatment